 Anaesthetics

 Anaesthesia is a controlled temporary loss of awareness, with varying degrees of pain relief (analgesia), loss of memory (amnesia) and muscle paralysis.
-Involves 3 agents:

 Inhalation Anaesthetics

-– As the potency of the agent increases, the lower the MAC value will be.
+As the potency of the agent increases, the lower the MAC value will be.

-For inhalation anaesthetics, the solubility of the gas in air vs blood is measured by blood-gas coefficient:
+For inhalation anaesthetics, the solubility of the gas in air vs blood is measured by the blood-gas coefficient:

 Nitrous Oxide (N20)

-This is often useful as a combination drug, as it increases uptake rate of gas anaesthetics
+This is often useful as a combination drug, as it increases uptake rate of gas anaesthetics.

 Side effects

-- Postoperative nausea
+Postoperative nausea

-- Vomiting
+Vomiting

 Sevoflurane